dprint/dprint/website/src/config.md

 There is no minimum otherwise — a version is only ever held back when you ask for one.
 Some other notes:

 - It applies to npm-distributed plugins.
-Plugins served from a URL carry no publish date for dprint to check, so they resolve as they always have — except that `dprint config update` won't migrate a URL plugin onto an npm specifier until a version of its package is old enough.
+Plugins served from a URL carry no publish date for dprint to check, so they resolve as they always have.
 - It never downgrades an entry you already have.
 Existing plugin versions are left alone, and a version you write out yourself (`dprint config add npm:@dprint/json@1.2.3`) is taken as your decision and added as-is — so an explicit version is a way to opt a single plugin out.
 - Only stable releases at or below the package's `latest` tag are considered when walking back, so a prerelease can't be selected by a walk back you didn't ask for.
 A package whose `latest` tag is itself a prerelease walks back through prereleases, since that's all it has.
 - `dprint config update` leaves a plugin where it is when no version of its package is old enough, reporting it rather than failing. `dprint init` and `dprint config add` error in the same situation, since there's nothing to write.
-- `dprint config add --package-json` writes a caret range built from the held-back version, so your package manager may still resolve something newer.
-Set `min-release-age` in `.npmrc` if you want npm to apply the same rule at install time.

 ### Updating Plugins via CLI